bbbradsmith/SNES_stuff/ctrltest/readme.txt

 the data lines.
 Devices that need longer reports, such as the SNES mouse are less suitable for these test ROMs, though you still get the first 24 bits of their report.

+The "auto" variation insted uses controller automatic read and displays the 16-bit report from each of the four SNES registers (little-endian byte order).

 Related: MSET test ROM for SNES mouse https://github.com/bbbradsmith/SNES_stuff/tree/main/mset